-This review by Robert Loerzel originally appeared in the Chicago Sun-Times on October 11, 2009.
+This review by Robert Loerzel originally appeared in Signal to Noise magazine’s fall 2008 issue.

 Cialis Online BestellenI Shot a Man in Reno

 A few years ago, the Mekons’ Jon Langford told me about his fascination with old-time folk and country songs about death.
 He lamented the dearth of death songs on today’s charts.
 “And now pop music’s essentially sanitized to the point where there’s no drinking, cheating or killing songs on country radio—although the movies are full of fantasy, death and violence,” he said.
 “A lot of those folk songs were talking about real events.
 Maybe society is censoring itself.
 The mainstream cannot deal with this material anymore.”

 After that interview, it occurred to me that Langford did not have it quite right.
 Maybe mainstream Nashville has shoved the murder ballad into the closet, but gangsta rap overflows with violence.
 And as Graeme Thomson proves with his book, I Shot a Man in Reno (subtitled “A History of Death by Murder, Suicide, Fire, Flood, Drugs, Disease and General Misadventure”), the Grim Reaper is lurking in just about every genre of popular music.
 Over the course of this thoughtful essay, Thomson discusses hundreds of death songs.
 The author of previous books on Elvis Costello and Willie Nelson, here he carefully delineates all the varieties of musical death, from old-fashioned murder ballads to the car-crash sagas of the ’60s and the mortality-obsessed music of heavy-metal and emo bands.